michaelheider/bauboo.obfuscation-plugin/README.md

 ## Credit

-The obfuscation was partly inspired by [SpamSpan](https://www.spamspan.com/).
+This plugin was partly inspired by [SpamSpan](https://www.spamspan.com/).

 ## License

-All parts of this software are licensed under LGPL 3 or any later version (SPDX license indicator: LGPL-3.0-or-later).
+All parts of this software are licensed under LGPL 3.0 or any later version (SPDX license indicator: LGPL-3.0-or-later).
 See the license files in the source code for details.

 Copyright 2022 Michael Heider